Ask a doctor about a prescription for LINCOCIN 500 mg HARD CAPSULES

 Warnings and precautions

-Both SSJ and NET may initially appear as red spots similar to a bull's-eye or circular spots with central blisters on the torso.
+Both SJS and TEN can initially appear as red, target-like patches or circular patches, often with central blisters on the torso.
 Additionally, ulcers may occur in the mouth, throat, nose, genitals, and eyes (red and swollen eyes).
 These severe eruptions are often preceded by fever or flu-like symptoms.
 The eruptions can progress to widespread skin peeling and potentially fatal complications.

-PEGA appears as a generalized scaly rash of red color, with bumps under the skin and blisters, accompanied by fever.
-Common location: primarily located in skin folds, trunk, and upper limbs.
+AGEP appears as a generalized scaly red rash with bumps under the skin and blisters, accompanied by fever.
+The most common locations are the skin folds, trunk, and upper limbs.

-If you experience a severe rash or other skin symptoms, stop taking this medication and inform your doctor or seek medical attention immediately.
+If you experience a severe rash or any of these skin symptoms, stop taking this medication and inform your doctor or seek immediate medical attention.

 Children and adolescents

-This medication is not suitable for children under 12 years old who are unable to swallow the entire capsules.
+This medication is not suitable for children under 12 years who are unable to swallow the capsules whole.

-The recommended dose in adolescents 12 years and older is 30 to 60 mg/kg per day, divided into 3 or 4 equal doses depending on the severity of the infection.
-Do not exceed a dose of 500 mg per dose (see section 3).
+The recommended dose in adolescents 12 years and older is 30-60 mg/kg/day divided into 3 or 4 equal doses, depending on the severity of the infection.
+The dose should not exceed 500 mg per intake (see section 3).

 The safety and efficacy in children under 1 month have not been established.
 No data are available.